California proposal would reinstate prisoners’ voting rights

 It would be a major expansion of suffrage for incarcerated people if passed.
 California would join Maine and Vermont, as well as the District of Columbia, as the only states where felons never lose their right to vote, even while they are in prison, according to the National Conference of State Legislatures.

-The California bill, introduced Monday by Assemblyman Isaac Bryan, proposes an amendment to the state constitution.
+The California bill, introduced Monday by Assembly Member Isaac Bryan, proposes an amendment to the state constitution.

 “Democracy thrives when everybody has a chance to have their voice heard,” Bryan wrote on Twitter.